-In most cases, you cannot collect Social Security retirement and Social Security Disability Insurance (SSDI) simultaneously.
+In most cases, you cannot collect Social Security retirement and Social Security Disability Insurance (SSDI) simultaneously in 2025.
 You may, however, qualify for Supplemental Security Income (SSI) if you meet the strict financial criteria while drawing either Social Security retirement or SSDI benefits.
-A Philadelphia Social Security disability lawyer can help.
+A Pittsburgh social security disability lawyer can help.

 The Social Security Administration (SSA) created the SSDI program to bridge the gap between when someone must leave the workforce due to a disability and when they can draw retirement benefits.
 For this reason, there is only one way to collect both retirement and SSDI simultaneously.